-Victorian Remix has been shortlisted in the house category for this year AJ Retrofit Awards.
+Our recently completed project, Victorian Remix, has been shortlisted in the house category for the AJ Retrofit Award 2017.

-The AJ Retrofit Awards, organised by The Architects’ Journal, recognise and celebrate design, engineering and construction excellence that prolongs and improves the life of the built environment.
+The AJ Retrofit Awards recognise and celebrate design, engineering and construction excellence that prolongs and improves the life of the built environment.

 Our project, Victorian Remix, was commended at the Schueco Excellence Awards for Design and Innovation, in association with RIBA Journal.
 The award was presented at 42nd floor of the Leadenhall Building and a special awards supplement printed with the July edition of RIBA Journal.

-Guarnieri Architects successfully defends its title and wins the London Design Foosball for a second year in a row defeating DOS Architects in a epic final.
+Guarnieri Architects successfully defends its title and wins the London Design Foosball for a second year in a row defeating DOS Architects in an epic final.

 The London Design Foosball is the European Design and Architecture table football tournament.